 First of all: it’s not a thing.
 And no one can shift a Mindset.
 Mindset in this sense is a slightly misleading term for the sum total of all human interactions in a given environment, including their underlying drivers and value streams.
 Only here at the source code can any shifting be happening.

 In organizational development, the key is to work with what is actually happening; not what should be happening.
 What are people really telling each other, their friends, peers, and partners about their work?

 Dave Snowden suggests a few things that need to be happening.

 I find this approach extremely relevant and elegant.
 The first is working with what is and with people as they are now.
 The basic assumption is that people know their jobs, and they know what is happening, both good and bad.
-This is mining the organisational gold.
+This is mining organizational gold.
 In its simplicity, this must also be a huge disappointment for most change agents and developmental experts.
 No big change initiative, no mindset change for employees, no bringing staff members up to a higher level of consciousness for them to do their job better.
 They can all stay as they are.
 And yet, we can work story by story and work with the systemic structures.
-Culture, values and mindset can be exposed through the stories in the process – the actual, lived ones.
+Culture, values, and other inclinations can be exposed through the stories in the process – the actual, lived ones.
 They are part of the current dispositional state of the system and the emergent one.
-We can work with what is doable, accessible, sense making and generative, now.
+We can work with what is doable, accessible, sense-making, and generative, in this current moment.
 This is extremely powerful.